yoctoproject/poky/documentation/profile-manual/usage.rst

 down to wget i.e. a ``copy-to-user``.

-Notice also that here there's also a case where the hex value is displayed in the callstack, here in the expanded ``sys_clock_gettime()`` function.
-Later we'll see it resolve to a userspace function call in busybox.
+Notice also that here there's also a case where the hex value is displayed in the call stack, here in the expanded ``sys_clock_gettime()`` function.
+Later we'll see it resolve to a user space function call in BusyBox.

 .. image:: figures/perf-wget-g-copy-from-user-expanded-stripped.png
    :align: center
    :width: 70%

-The above screenshot shows the other half of the journey for the data --- from the ``wget`` program's userspace buffers to disk.
+The above screenshot shows the other half of the journey for the data --- from the ``wget`` program's user space buffers to disk.
 To get the buffers to disk, the wget program issues a ``write(2)``, which does a ``copy-from-user`` to the kernel, which then takes care via some circuitous path (probably also present somewhere in the profile data), to get it safely to disk.